 The key is to figure out how to look at a body of source material.
 You can do that at the library, local archives, or on-line archives.
-Hayden and Dewey have many primary sources.
-And many more are available electronically. on-line materials you need to access through Barton's Vera on-line catalogue.
-For many useful on-line sources go to Vera and select History databases.
-A couple of very useful things to know about are Proguest and the Readers' quide to periodical literature.
-You can search these databases by very specific entries (people, places, events, etc.) Proquest is an on-line index of old newspapers like the New York Times, The Washington Post, and the Wall Street Journal.
-The Readers Retrospective is a searchable index to old magazine articles.
+Some on-line materials you need to access through the library's on-line catalogue.
+A couple of very useful things to know about are Proquest and the Readers' Guide to Periodical Literature.
+You can search these databases by very specific entries (people, places, events, etc.) Proquest is an on-line index of old newspapers like the New York Times, the Washington Post, and the Wall Street Journal.
+The Readers' Guide is a searchable index to old magazine articles.
 These are fantastic databases because you can research almost any topic this way provided you know what you are looking for and are imaginative in your searches.
-Many of the other electronic databases are also very helpful like Lexis-Nexus.
-The America: History and Life is a database of bibliographic entries on all aspects of American history.
-Another very helpful database is JSTOR, which contains humanities and social science articles and is also searchable.
+Many of the other electronic databases are also very helpful, like LexisNexis.
+In EBSCO, America: History and Life is a database is JSTOR, which contains humanities and social science articles and is also searchable.

 There are many more sources on-line.
-You can use google to find out about on-line collections of primary sources.
-And you can also look at the sites that are on the MIT Server.
+You can use Google to find out about on-line collections of primary sources.
+And you can also look at the sites that are on the class website.
 A good place to start is with the History Matters website, which has lots of links to specific websites on specific subjects.
 I have also listed some additional websites where you can look at old advertisements.
-The sites on the MIT server are just an example of the many things that you can gain access to on-line from museum and library collections.
+The sites on the Related Resources page are just an example of the many things that you can gain access to on-line from museum and library collections.
 The Library of Congress, for example, has a ton of primary documents available on-line.